tylerfanelli/enhancements/107-tee-boot-attestation.md

   template.
 - User creates vTPM state for the CVM.
 - User seals encrypted disk image key against the vTPM state.
-- User makes POST request to new keylime registrar endpoint to fetch TEE attestation key.
+- User makes GET request to new Keylime registrar endpoint to fetch the TEE attestation public key.
 Keylime registrar replies with public components of TEE attestation key.
-- User encrypts vTPM state with public TEE attestation key.
+- User generates a vTPM encryption key, encrypts vTPM state with the generated key, and wraps the vTPM encryption key with the registrar's TEE attestation public key.
-- User stores encrypted vTPM state along with encrypted root disk.
+- User stores the encrypted vTPM state along with encrypted root disk.

 2. Pre-boot VM TEE Attestation